 2.1.
-MACHO Database
+MACHO database

-The MACHO survey monitored a wide area of the sky to detect microlensing events caused by Milky Way halo objects and to test the hypothesis that a significant portion of dark matter in the Milky Way halo consists of compact objects such as brown dwarfs or planets (Alcock et al. 1996).
-Because microlensing events are extremely rare, MACHO monitored several tens of millions of stars in the Large Magellanic Cloud (LMC), Small Magellanic Cloud (SMC), and Galactic bulge for 7.4 years.
-Observations started in 1992 July and were completed at the end of 1999 December.
-More than five Tbytes of image data and 70,000 exposures were collected during the period (Alcock et al. 2000).
-In addition, MACHO used two bands (MACHO B and R) for the observations.
+The MACHO survey monitored a wide area of the sky to detect microlensing events caused by Milky Way halo objects and test the hypothesis that a significant portion of dark matter in the Milky Way halo consists of compact objects such as brown dwarfs or planets (Alcock et al. 1996).
+Because microlensing events are extremely rare, MACHO monitored several tens of millions of stars in the Large Magellanic Cloud (LMC), Small Magellanic Cloud (SMC) and Galactic bulge for 7.4 years.
+Observations started in July 1992 and were completed at the end of December 1999.
+More than 5 Tbytes of image